FrangipaneTeam/terraform-plugin-framework-validators/docs/stringvalidator/index.md

 - [`IsURN`](isurn.md) - This validator is used to check if the string is a valid URN.
 - [`IsUUID`](isuuid.md) - This validator is used to check if the string is a valid UUID.
+- [`PrefixContains`](prefixcontains.md) - This validator is used to check if the string contains prefix in the given value.

 ### Special